Education Pages

 Qualified Tuition Programs (QTPs) (529 Plans)

 Is a 529 Plan worth it?
-529 Plans allow your savings or investments to grow tax free for you to withdraw and spend on qualified education expenses.
+These plans allow your savings or investments to grow tax free for you to withdraw and spend on qualified education expenses.

 • Public, private, or religious K-12 schools (tuition only)